jamessawle/dotfiles/README.md

 ```
     alias.zsh           - Extra aliases
+    Brewfile            - Addition brew files to install on Mac OS
     bootstrap
         fileToProcess   - Files to process to customise the system, run in alphabetical order
 ```